 Latte with house made caramel sauce.

-This is CC’s version of a cortado.
-In house it is served in a 4oz “Gibraltar” glass.
-Decide how you’d like it: with raw sugar or without, shot pulled short or long (“lungo”).
-A cortado, meaning cut in Spanish, as espresso “cut” with milk, is a larger version of the macchiato.
-The cost is the same as a macchiato, a small homage to the working person.
+In house it is served in a 4oz “Gibraltar” glass A cortado, meaning cut in Spanish, as espresso “cut” with milk, is a larger version of the macchiato.

 We designed this drink in honor of Durham’s namesake.
 Doctor Bartlett Leonidas Snipes Durham donated land for the train station; not long later the area became known as Durhamville…then Durham.
 We concocted a drink that riffs off of his story and the story of doctors who made the early colas…a “medicinal root tonic.”
 It is a latte with slightly frothier micro-foam with homemade vanilla topped with maca root powder, ginger root powder and black lava salt.